Visual Arts Activities

 Students design and create 3-D forms, using materials such as: plaster, wire, cardboard, wood, found objects and polymer clay.

-Older campers create colorful stained glass hangings.
-Under the direction of a stained glass artist, they learn the techniques of designing a pattern, cutting and grinding glass, taping and soldering.
 All campers will learn the technique of glass fusing.
 Campers will layer colored and clear glass shapes to create jewelry and window hangings, which will be fused together in our kiln.